-Is there a prolapse diet?
+Is there such a thing as a prolapse diet?
+Can your diet affect your prolapse?

-Your diet can definitely effect your prolapse:
+Your diet can definitely have an impact your prolapse.

 - Diet contributes to abdominal fat – the more abdominal body fat you carry the greater the load on your pelvic floor.